websanova/websanova.github.io/articles/laravel/creating-a-new-package-in-laravel-5-part-3-config-and-asset-pulishing.md

 ---
 layout: default
-title: Creating a Laravel 5.x Package :: Part 3 - Config and Asset Publishing
+title: "Creating a Laravel 5.x Package :: Part 3 - Config and Asset Publishing"
 keywords: php, laravel, package, creating, assets, publishing, config, configuration, websanova
 description: In Part 3 we will build on what we learned in part 2.
 We will cover configuration files and publishing our package so that views and configs can be overwritten within an app.
 permalink: /laravel/creating-a-new-package-in-laravel-5-part-3-config-and-asset-pulishing.html